 - Take the MCAT when you are ready, ideally after you have completed the bulk of your hard-science premedical courses.

 - Gain patient-facing clinical, leadership and volunteer experience.

 - During your interview, you'll get a chance to see our space, learn more about our ForWard Curriculum, interview with faculty and current students, and enjoy Madison.

 4. Prepare to matriculate, or reapply

 - If you’re accepted, congratulations!
-We’re so excited to welcome you to campus.
+We’re so excited to welcome you to our medical school.
 You’ll receive all the information you need from us to enroll and prepare for the first day of class.